-Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Brown, Michael 2018-19 3 SG5.1 Deferred 1.
-Complete training on Tableau data visualization software and develop initial dashboards for selected key performance indicators 2.
+Plan Developer Year Goal # SGO Goal Status Action Item Results Future Actions Comments Brown, Michael 2018-19 3 SG5.1 Deferred Complete training on Tableau data visualization software and develop initial dashboards for selected key performance indicators 2.
 Improve data literacy across campus by creating web-based data dictionary 3.
-Inventory and create process for approving and scheduling institutional surveys 1.
-Tableau training in progress.
+Inventory and create process for approving and scheduling institutional surveys Tableau training in progress.
 Dashboards have not been completed.
 2. Data dictionary not completed 3.
 Survey inventory and request process not completed Action items will be deferred to AY1920.
 New IR starting over at Tableau training.
 Data dictionary planned for AY 2021-22 3.
-Survey inventory de-prioritized, Brown, Michael 2018-19 4 SG1.1 Ongoing Association of Institutional Research to share best practices and resources, and 1.
-At this point in time most contact is with IR colleagues at UM.
-2. Professional development request to attend RMAIR Conference was submitted and approved; however, participation was cancelled due to unexpected personal/family issue.
-3. Transfer success data was requested and recieved from OCHE.
-Data requested from Carroll College, but not received.
-4. MUS- MT DOLI workforce development data was used to inform program reviews, SEP and program effectiveness profiles.
-Will follow up with Carroll College on securing transfer success data.
+Survey inventory de-prioritized, Brown, Michael 2018-19 4 SG1.1 Ongoing Establish relationships with IR colleagues at UM affiliate campuses and Rocky Mountain Association of Institutional Research to share best practices and resources, and increase proficiency with IR tools.
+Partner with OCHE to support HC data collection and reporting - Will follow up with Carroll College on securing transfer success data.
 Will continue efforts to connect and share information with UM Affiliate colleaguess.
-1. Relationships with UM continue, new IR statewide group is slowly forming.
+Relationships with UM continue, new IR statewide group is slowly forming.
 2. RMAIR not pursued.
 3. OCHE partnership is developing.
-Pate, Jessie 2019-20 1 SG5.1 Completed 1.
-Edit and publish to campus the comprehensive situational analysis and action plans resulting from strategic enrollment planning in AY1819.
-2. Provide support to the SEP Steering Team and designated design teams including reporting of performance indicators, collection of existing and new data, and orientation to data and assistance with analysis. semesters.
+Pate, Jessie 2019-20 1 SG5.1 Completed Edit and publish to campus the comprehensive situational analysis and action plans resulting from strategic enrollment planning in AY1819.
+Provide support to the SEP Steering Team and designated design teams including reporting of performance indicators, collection of existing and new data, and orientation to data and assistance with analysis. semesters.
 The group went on hiatus in the Analysis will be updated annually.
 The entire document will be reviewed within three to five years.
-2. Continue serving on SEP 1.
-Needs update and review.
+2. Continue serving on SEP Needs update and review.
 2. Little data needed since SA published, though IR remains on committee.
-Pate, Jessie 2019-20 2 SG2.1 Ongoing 1.
-Implement changes to annual work plans (effective AY2021) and review process (AY1920) as recommended by IDEA Committee.
+Pate, Jessie 2019-20 2 SG2.1 Ongoing Implement changes to annual work plans (effective AY2021) and review process (AY1920) as recommended by IDEA Committee.
 2. Implement SEP Programs and Services Working Group's recommendations to improve internal program review process.
-3. Create training opportunities and resources on best practices for annual work planning and internal program reviews.
-1. Recommended changes are slated to be implemented before AY2021 plans are released on September 8, 2020.
+3. Create training opportunities and resources on best practices for annual work planning and internal program reviews. implemented before AY2021 plans are released on September 8, 2020.
 IDEA Committee to discuss review process at August meeting.
 2. Improvements to the internal program review process have not been made.
-3. Because improvements have not been made to the process, no training on program review process was given.
-No training was given on Annual Work Plans, either. and Assessment team to identify ways to improve Annual Work Plan forms.
-2. In AY2021, ECOS will begin working on improvements to the internal program
+3. Because improvements and Assessment team to identify ways to improve Annual Work Plan forms.
+2. In AY2021, ECOS will begin working on improvements to the internal program review process for academic programs.
+The Director of K-12 Partnerships will convene a 1.
+Plans are going well, mostly small improvements made each year.
+2. New process finalized and will be implemented for AY 2021-22.
+3. Guide for AWPs developed and updated.
+Also made a video about effective action items and indicators.
+Training will be provided on program review throughout year as implemented in AY 2021-22